smxi/acxi/README.txt

 /home/fred/media/main
 which contains your flac music directories, and you want to sync up your ogg versions in:
-/home/fred/media/ogg or /home/fred/media/main/ogg
+/home/fred/media/ogg
-You would run: acxi -i /home/fred/media/main -o /home/fred/media/ogg and acxi would mirror the directory structure, copy over all the jpg, png, txt, etc, type files, and then and encode your flacs to ogg.
+You would run: acxi -i /home/fred/media/main -o /home/fred/media/ogg and acxi would mirror the directory structure, copy over all the jpg, png, txt, etc, type files, and then encode your flacs to ogg.

+If your ogg directory (or mp3) is located at:
+/home/fred/media/main/ogg
+that is, in your 'main' directory, acxi will handle that, and ignore that directory when syncing.

-If you run it routinely, it will just copy/sync over changed or new files.
+If you run acxi routinely, it will just copy/sync over changed or new files.

 ========================================================================